Karmabunny/sprout3-site/README.md

 A sample docker configuration is also provided.

-This a basic Nginx + MariaDB + PHP-FPM installation.
+This is a basic Nginx + MariaDB + PHP-FPM installation.

 ```sh
 composer create-project sproutcms/site